SherG/tester1/site/content/post/fit-after-fifty-5-fitness-myths-debunked.md

 #### Combating Osteoporosis

-I say perhaps more so because of the increased risk that women run of suffering from osteoporosis.
+I say perhaps more so because of the increased risk that women have of suffering from osteoporosis.

 Only resistance training will measurably increase the mineral density of your bones and help prevent osteoporosis.